Home » Condiments » Spice Mixes » Best Old Bay Seasoning Substitute

 jar of seasoning with spoon

-Sometimes called Chesapeake Bay Seasoning because it originated in Maryland and gets it’s name from a ship called the Old Bay Line that traveled the route from Baltimore through Chesapeake Bay to Norfolk.
+Old Bay is sometimes called Chesapeake Bay Seasoning because it originated in Maryland and gets its name from a steamship called the Old Bay Line that traveled the route from Baltimore through the Chesapeake Bay to Norfolk.

-Invented by a German immigrant, he started a spice company and created a spice blend that is perfect for seafood dishes.
+It was invented by a German immigrant who started a spice company and created a blend specifically for the seafood that the region is famous for.

 labeled picture of ingredients